 But before, I suggested it may be easy to be oblivious to these types of toxic relationships and environments.
 So how do we make sure we haven’t fallen into one?

 Be self-aware.
 Continuously check-in with yourself.
 If you find that your day-to-day mood is on average different than it was before, it may be a clue that something needs to change.
 However, like anything in life, there are many possible causes for everything that happens.
 So pay attention to other cues.
-Honestly, I pride myself on being self-aware and making it a priority to check-in with myself and I didn’t even realize how toxic the environment I was in was recognize that I was in a toxic environment for two whole months.
+Honestly, I pride myself on being self-aware and making it a priority to check-in with myself and I didn’t even recognize that I was in a toxic environment for two whole months.
 In fact, it was only this morning when I asked myself, “why have I been waking up feeling sad every day when usually I wake up excited and raring to go?” that I noticed something was off.
 The answer?
 My environment.

 For me, this realization was the last straw and drove me to invest in moving myself to a different environment.
 Now when I say invest, I don’t mean a five-star resort on some clear-skied island.
 I just mean removing yourself from the toxic environment, which may inherently involve some costs of moving.

 Next week, I will be moving into a much more supportive and loving environment.
 Take this as a reminder to invest in yourself and your environment, because you really are worth it.